 Henderson has held a number of positions at the Harry Ransom Center, including research librarian and associate librarian for manuscripts public service.
 In her current position as associate director, she oversees the planning and development of exhibitions at the Ransom Center.

-Ryan Hildebrand, Head of Book Cataloging
+Ryan Hildebrand, former Head of Book Cataloging

 Hildebrand manages the operations of the Book Cataloging Department and contributes to Ransom Center curatorial efforts.

-Gabrielle Inhofe, Public Affairs Intern
+Gabrielle Inhofe, former Public Affairs Intern

 Inhofe is a sophomore at The University of Texas at Austin, double majoring in Plan II and International Relations and Global Studies.